UIT played a critical role in U's managed print solution

 The uniFLOW software received an upgrade, as the print management platform could no longer integrate properly with university systems.
 Then a uniFLOW support engineer wiped and reconstructed the servers.

-The Server, Operations, and Hardware team in Hardware Platform Services in the Chief Technology Officer (CTO) organization built three new virtual servers, one of which is dedicated to a Microsoft SQL Server database that Senior Database Administrator Josh Grey, from the Data Management Platform Support Services team in Software Platform Services (CTO), created to provide more disk space and a more stable database.
+The Server, Operations, and Hardware team in Hardware Platform Services in the Chief Technology Officer (CTO) organization built three new virtual servers, one of which is dedicated to a Microsoft SQL Server database that Senior Database Administrator Josh Grey, from the Data Management Platform Support Services team in Software Platform Services (CTO) (now Platform Services), created to provide more disk space and a more stable database.

 Senior System Engineers Josh Gross, Steve Adams, and Dan Burtenshaw in Identity & Access Management (IAM) configured Active Directory for the distributed machines so users can log in and manage them.